Aaron Connolly: Brighton striker sanctioned for COVID-19 breach

 The 21-year-old Republic of Ireland international reportedly invited a woman into a house in which he had been staying.

-Seagulls manager Graham Potter said: "It's something we have dealt with internally, the club is dealing with it.
+Seagulls head coach Graham Potter said: "It's something we have dealt with internally, the club is dealing with it.

 - Lallana back from COVID and ready for relegation battle